nikolaospapagiannis/nebula-ai/COMPETITIVE_GAPS_IMPLEMENTATION_COMPLETE.md

 **Competitive Advantage:**
 - Better slide intelligence than Otter
-- More comprehensive video features than Fireflies
+- More comprehensive video features than competitors
 - Adaptive streaming (HLS) - none of competitors have this
 - Sprite sheets for better scrubbing UX